monkins2030/ccminernew22/README-ANDROID.md

 This document explains the second way.

-# Step 1 - Install Termux
+# Step 1 - Install the Termux

 Download and install the [Termux](https://play.google.com/store/apps/details?id=com.termux) application.
 Open the Termux after install.
 Next steps we need to do inside it.

-# Step 2 - Install dependency packages
+# Step 2 - Install the dependency packages

 Run following command, to install the development dependencies: